Duration: Apr - Sep 2022

 Service Ecology

 When it comes to radiotherapy (RT) treatment, the patient's electronic health records play a crucial role.
 Approximately half of the cancer patients undergo RT treatment (a process that utilizes advanced algorithms and machinery to deliver precise radiation to the specific target area).
 During this process, doctors must carefully examine their patients' profiles to create personalized treatment plans.
-To come up with the final treatment plan, there are three stakeholders involved: oncologists, physicists, and therapists.
-They need to consult each others' notes and then make precise decisions.

 Button Text